berylliumsec/nebula/README.md

 - Smart Analysis of Tool Outputs: Whether it's the open ports from an NMAP scan or results from other tools, Nebula provides tailored suggestions to further investigate and identify potential vulnerabilities.

-- Search for commands that help identify Vulnerabilities: Easily search and retrieve commands that aid in detecting vulnerabilities across a range of protocols.
+- Search for commands that help identify Vulnerabilities: Easily search and retrieve commands that aid in detecting vulnerabilities across a range of services.
 Whether you're dealing with HTTP, FTP, or SMB, Nebula guides you through.

 ## Overview
 ![nebula](/images/overview.png)
 Nebula is an AI-powered assistant specifically designed for the field of ethical hacking.
 It provides a unique capability for users to input commands using natural language processing, facilitating a seamless transition from intent to execution.

 Additionally, Nebula offers a command search engine.
-Ethical hackers can effortlessly search for protocols, ports, or specific terms.
+Ethical hackers can effortlessly search for services, ports, or specific terms.
 In response, Nebula provides curated suggestions on commands that can aid in identifying potential vulnerabilities.

 Currently, Nebula is integrated with and supports the following ethical hacking tools: